chapinhall/FSSDC/data-file-orientation-toolkit/README.md

 The input YAML file 'setup.yml' (described below) can be used to identify the ID variable and time variable in the dataset by designating the classifications as 'id' or 'time'.

-**NOTE:** For proper sorting of time periods in the toolkit, we recommend a time variable similar to either YYYY format for year (ex: 2015) or YYYYMM format for month (ex: 201503 for March 2015).
+**NOTE:** For proper sorting of time periods in the toolkit, we recommend a time variable similar to either YYYY format for year (ex: 2015) or YYYYMM format for year-month (ex: 201503 for March 2015).

 While the toolkit requires a variable to be identified as a 'time' variable, the toolkit can also run on a cross-sectional data file (that does not involve different time periods) by adding a filler variable with the same value for all records.
 For example, a user may create a variable titled 'time' with the value '1' for all rows.